smarter-sh/community/github-management/subproject-responsibilities.md

   sig-architecture and the steering committee)
 - Moderation policies and escalations on GitHub (this falls under the Moderation subproject, the Code of Conduct committee, and the steering committee)
-- Contributor workflow within Kubernetes repos, e.g. mandated use of labels (this falls under the guise of the subproject responsible for the repo, and the Contributor Workflow and Automation subproject)
+- Contributor workflow within Smarter repos, e.g. mandated use of labels (this falls under the guise of the subproject responsible for the repo, and the Contributor Workflow and Automation subproject)